Q: Can I borrow from my SFERS pension account?

 Q: What happens to my retirement benefits if I am suspended from work without pay?

-A: While on suspension without pay, you do not receive service credit for retirement purposes.
-You may contact SFERS at the end of the suspension to inquire about the overall effect in service credit for the particular fiscal year(s).
-You cannot “buyback” service for a suspension period.
+A: While on suspension without pay, you do not receive credit for retirement service.
+You may contact SFERS at the end of the suspension to inquire about the overall effect in credited service for the particular fiscal year(s).
+You cannot purchase service for a suspension period.

 Q: I was employed under another California public plan as a safety employee prior to entering safety employment with the City and County of San Francisco.
 Can I transfer the prior safety service into my SFERS safety plan?